elfhosted/elfhosted.com/docs/app/comet.md

 # {{ page.meta.slug }}

-Comet is an innovative new Stremio addon which differentiates itself from the existing [Stremio Addons][stremio-addons] with the superpowers of:
+Comet is an innovative new Stremio addon (a torrentio alternative) which differentiates itself from the existing [Stremio Addons][stremio-addons] with the superpowers of:

 * [x] Works with Real-Debrid, All-Debrid, and Premiumize
 * [x] Scraping all public DMM content with [Zilean](https://github.com/iPromKnight/zilean)